Activision: Growth and acquisitions (1997–2008)

 With several of its own successfully developed games helping to turn a profit, Kotick led Activision to start seeking acquisitions of video game development studios, guided by market surveys to determine what areas of content to focus on.
 It is estimated that between 1997 and 2008, Activision made 25 acquisitions, several for undisclosed amounts.
 Several of these came prior to 2001, in the midst of the Dot-com bubble, enabling the company to acquire studios at a lower valuation.
 On June 16, 2000, Activision reorganized as a holding company, Activision Holdings, to manage Activision and its subsidiaries more effectively.
 Activision changed its corporate name from "Activision, Inc." to "Activision Publishing, Inc.", while Activision Holdings took Activision's former "Activision, Inc." name.
 Activision Publishing became a wholly owned subsidiary of Activision, which in turn became the publicly traded company, with all outstanding shares of capital stock converted.
+In April 1998, the company signed a deal with Sony Music Entertainment Japan where Activision handled publishing rights to games from SME Japan.
+In 1999, Kotick praised Deer Hunter, a series which was previously unsuccessfully pitched to Activision, and the emergence of casual games for a broader audience.

+In December 1998, Activision signed a deal with Marvel to publish Spider-Man video games.
+The deal was then expanded to include games based on characters from X-Men and Blade in October 1999.
+In January 1999, the company signed a deal with Psygnosis to handle North American distribution of its video game titles.
+In February 1999, Activision signed a deal with Disney Interactive to publish video games based on Disney movies and franchises for game consoles, including Nintendo 64.
+In May 1999, the company signed a deal with Fox Interactive to handle distribution of its sports games.
+In 2000, Activision bought out the Tenchu IP, but it was sold to FromSoftware in 2004.
+In 2003, Activision signed a deal with DreamWorks Animation to publish video games based on DreamWorks animated films.

 Some of the key acquisitions and investments made by Activision in this period include: